 Harmony Between Body and Algorithm

-Modern climbers are often supported by wearable technology that tracks sleep, heart rate, and performance.
-Yet the truest algorithm remains internal — the heartbeat’s rhythm against the rhythm of the trail.
+Modern climbers often ascend with wearable technology that tracks sleep, heart rate, and recovery.
+Yet the truest algorithm remains internal — the pulse’s rhythm against the mountain’s rhythm.
 To ascend safely, one must interpret both: the digital data and the human signal.
-This dual awareness transforms a climb from mere endurance into an act of intelligent cooperation between body and environment.

 The Role of Design in Survival